mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 What I'm seeing other companies doing is expanding to the coasts and adding offices there.
 I think this is what we will also end up doing as we grow.
 But it's not without its own challenges.

-This will change over time as this generation of Madison companies trains the local talent pool and learns how to build companies in this Brave New digital World.
+This will change over time as this generation of Madison companies trains the local talent pool and learns how to build companies in this Brave New Digital World.

 ## Truth #5: Traveling sucks from Madison